 Another group of African Americans that broke the color barrier during the era of WWII is the Tuskegee Airmen.
 Prior to 1940 African Americans were barred from flying for the U.S. military, denied military leadership roles and skilled training because many believed they lacked qualifications for combat duty.
 Responding to pressure from civil rights organizations and black press, an all African-American pursuit squadron was formed.
 Based in Tuskegee, Alabama, in 1941, they became known as the Tuskegee Airmen.

 In North Canton, learn more about the trials and triumphs of the Tuskegee Airmen in the MAPS Air Museum Gallery of Heroes.
 The Military Aviation Preservation Society (MAPS) serves as the center of aviation history for Northeast Ohio and celebrates the history, “not made by airplanes, but by the men and women who designed, built, and flew them.”
-The museum is currently closed due to COVID-19, but plans to reopen later this summer.

 There are two designated sites on the NPS National Underground Railroad Network to Freedom in Stark County, both historic homes.
 The Haines House & Underground Railroad Museum is located in Alliance, Ohio on Stark County’s east side and the Spring Hill Historic Home is located on the west side of the county in Massillon, Ohio.